ubclaunchpad/LP-website/handbook/onboarding/strategy.md

 ### GitHub Teams

-Make sure you are a part of the GitHub team [`@ubclaunchpad/strategy`](https://github.com/orgs/ubclaunchpad/teams/strategy), and check that you can access the [Strategy repository](https://github.com/ubclaunchpad/strategy) - this repository contains sponsorship resources and event/sponsorship tracking issues.
+Make sure you are a part of the GitHub team [`@ubclaunchpad/strategy`](https://github.com/orgs/ubclaunchpad/teams/strategy), and check that you can access the [private Strategy repository](https://github.com/ubclaunchpad/strategy) - this repository contains sponsorship resources and event/sponsorship tracking issues.

+Account credentials are generally tracked in the [Exec repository](https://github.com/ubclaunchpad/exec/blob/master/assets.md) - reach out to [`#ask-leads`](https://ubclaunchpad.slack.com/messages/CK935RD3Q/) if you need login details to anything, and they will help you get access.

 ::: tip
 Make sure that you are **watching** all relevant repositories so that you don't miss any updates!
 To learn more about setting up your GitHub notifications, check our [GitHub guide](../tools/github.md#setting-up-notifications).